 Below are suggested answers to the questions above.

 Look for third party evidence, such as Better Business Bureau ratings, or reports in Angie’s List.
 With regards to the Better Business Bureau, the Dallas Better Business Bureau and the Fort Worth Better Business Bureau maintain independent records and do not cross check one another.
-They have a policy off only rating the contractor with one bureau, so don’t discount when the other bureau doesn’t rate the company.
+They have a policy of only rating the contractor with one bureau, so don’t discount when the other bureau doesn’t rate the company.
 Granite Foundation Repair is accredited by the Dallas Better Business Bureau.
+Granite is a recipient of the Angie’s List Super Service Award for six years.

 Each property has unique needs.
 Some properties require the installation of underpinning and piers, while others require drainage correction.
 A structure may be too light to withstand adequate installation pressures for pressed concrete pilings (straight steel or helical steel piers may be needed).